shockteam/cl/README.md

 # Search Craigslist by Multiple CA Regions

-Search all or few CA craiglist regions at once
+Search all or some CA craiglist regions at once

 -----------------------